Why do I love pictures?

 I’ve traveled to a very random list of countries, camera in hand, of course - including Albania, Kazakhstan, Uruguay, Croatia, Philippines, New Zealand, Australia, Russia, Italy, Guatemala and Haiti – and hoping to add a few more soon!
 I enjoy comparing travel notes.
 Where is your favorite destination and what is your favorite memory from that trip?

-But I’m also a home body and love to cook, bake, garden, chalk paint just about anything (I’m running out of unpainted furniture), read in my hammock and spend as much time as possible with my adorable nephews and nieces in Florida, who are growing up way too fast!
+Being outside soaking in the beauty of nature is my happy place, from the beauty of a beach in Hawaii, to walking under the cherry blossoms.
+I love to cook, bake, garden, chalk paint just about anything (I’m running out of unpainted furniture), read in my hammock, and spend as much time as possible with my adorable nephews and nieces in Florida, who are growing up way too fast!

-While my degree from Asbury University is in Business Administration with a minor in Economics, I also graduated from the Washington School of Photography and am working on certification in French Aromatherapy.
+While my degree from Asbury University is in Business Administration with a minor in Economics, I also graduated from the Washington School of Photography.
 I grew up in Florida, went to college in Kentucky and landed in DC because of my interest in making a difference on issues I'm passionate about.
 I spent 2 years working at a think tank, and 6 years working for a Congressman from Kansas, before finding my way back to my first love and starting jan michele photography in 2005.